DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 - Remote-access VPNs provide service to the one end device the VPN client software is installed on

 - site-to-site VPNs are typically used to permanently connect two sites over the Internet
-- Remote-access VPNs are typically used to provide ON-DEMAND access for end devices that want to securely access company resources while connected to a network which is not secure
+- Remote-access VPNs are typically used to provide on-demand access for end devices that want to securely access company resources while connected to a network which is not secure

 ---